gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

 - [Managing Compute Resources for Containters](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)
 - [Resource Quality of Service in Kubernetes](https://github.com/kubernetes/design-proposals-archive/blob/main/node/resource-qos.md)

 Remarks:
 - This example works similarly when specifying a too high request for memory
 - In case you configured an autoscaler range when creating your Kubernetes cluster, another worker node will be spinned up automatically if you didn't reach the maximum number of worker nodes
 - In case your app is running out of memory (the memory settings are too small), you will typically find an `OOMKilled` (Out Of Memory) message in the `Events` section of the `kubectl describe pod ...` output

-## The Container Image is Not Updated
+## The Container Image Is Not Updated

 You applied a fix in your app, created a new container image and pushed it into your container repository.
 After redeploying your Kubernetes manifests, you expected to get the updated app, but the same bug is still in the new deployment present.